XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 # Becoming a Ripple Gateway #

 **Gateways** are the businesses that link the XRP Ledger to the rest of the world.
-An existing online financial institution can expand to act as a gateway in the the Ripple Consensus Ledger (XRP Ledger).
+An existing online financial institution can expand to act as a gateway in the the XRP Ledger (XRP Ledger).
 By becoming a Ripple gateway, a financial services business can gain several advantages:

 * By enabling its customers to send and receive value in the XRP Ledger, the business increases its value proposition to customers.
 * By accepting payments from the XRP Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.